Unboxed-Software/solana-course/content/program-security.md

 }
 ```

+## 7. Build and upgrade

-You are now ready to build and upgrade your program just as before.
+We're ready to build and upgrade our program!
 You can test your program by submitting a transaction with the right instruction data.
-For that, feel free to use this [frontend](https://github.com/ZYJLiu/solana-movie-frontend).
+For that, feel free to use this [frontend](https://github.com/Unboxed-Software/solana-movie-frontend).
 Remember to replace `MOVIE_REVIEW_PROGRAM_ID` with your program ID in `Form.tsx` and `MovieCoordinator.ts` to make sure you're testing the right program.

-If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62b41889f6273245aca4f5c3) before continuing.
+If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62b62de0f6273245aca4f5ca) before continuing.

 # Challenge

-Now it’s your turn to build something independently.
+Now it’s your turn to build something independently by building on top of the Student Intro program that you've used in previous lessons.
+If you haven't been following along or haven't saved your code from before, feel free to use [this starter code](https://beta.solpg.io/62b11ce4f6273245aca4f5b2).

 The Student Intro program is a Solana Program that lets students introduce themselves.
 The program takes a user's name and a short message as the instruction_data and creates an account to store the data on-chain.